Neighborhood watch: United States

 The neighborhood watch system gained intense media attention after the February 2012 fatal shooting of teenager Trayvon Martin in Sanford, Florida by George Zimmerman, an appointed neighborhood watch coordinator.
 Zimmerman claimed self-defense and was tried for second-degree murder and manslaughter before he was acquitted from all charges.
-His actions on the night of the shooting generated controversy as he exited his vehicle and was carrying a gun, both of which go against neighborhood watch recommendations.
-He has also been accused by prosecutors of profiling Martin, and he was investigated by the United States Department of Justice for possibly committing a racial hate crime.
+His actions on the night of the shooting generated controversy as he exited his vehicle and was carrying a firearm, both of which go against neighborhood watch recommendations.
+He has also been accused by prosecutors of racially profiling Martin, and he was investigated by the United States Department of Justice for possibly committing a racial hate crime.
 However, the FBI concluded their investigation and dropped its charges.
 Martin was black and Zimmerman is a mixed-race Hispanic.

 In another incident involving a neighborhood watch, Eliyahu Werdesheim, part of an Orthodox Jewish community in Maryland, was convicted in May 2012 of second-degree assault and false imprisonment for beating and then pinning down a teenager he thought suspicious in 2010.
 Werdersheim and his brother, who had also been charged in the case but was acquitted, chose a bench trial, contending they would not get a fair trial due to the publicity over the Martin case.
 He was given a three-year suspended sentence and three years of probation at sentencing in June 2012.
 In December 2013, Werdesheim's probation was cut short, and he was released at the end of the month.

 A June 2012 New York Times article reported that neighborhood watches in the New York City area are growing again after decades of decrease due to lower crime rates.
 It also said that neighborhood watch groups fell under scrutiny since the shooting of Trayvon Martin.

 In response to the Trayvon Martin case, Congresswoman Sheila Jackson Lee (D-Texas) began drafting a bill that would require neighborhood watch groups to be certified and limit their duties.
 Currently, with local police agencies setting guidelines for their neighborhood watches, groups across the U.S. vary greatly in their scope, function, the level of activity by their members, and training.
 Robert McCrie, professor of security management at John Jay College of Criminal Justice in New York City, disagrees with Lee's initiative.
 He believes that standards for neighborhood watches "are best left to the state or local community," although he would support background checks for volunteers.